nopnop2002/esp-idf-voice-control/README.md

 # Installation of smartphone app

 - Install [this](https://play.google.com/store/apps/details?id=appinventor.ai_cempehlivan92.Arduino_Sesli_Kontrol) app on your smartphone.
- This app is an app that converts voice to text and sends it by Bluetooth2.0 SPP.
+ This app is an app that converts voice to text and sends it by Bluetooth 3.0 SPP.

 - After installing the app on your smartphone, add ESP_SPP_ACCEPTOR to your pairing device.